An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Introduction

-To motivate our proposed formulation, consider Figure~\ref{fig:WWB_eli}, which shows an inferred measure of the time-integrated wind stress associated with WWBs from a numerical simulation of a global configuration of the Community Atmospheric Model~\citep{conley2012description}.
-The measure attempts to represent the effect of these events on the ocean, including both their amplitude and their duration.
-The observed time series with its sporadic high-amplitude peaks resembles that of so called correlated additive and multiplicative (CAM) noise \citep{SuraSardeshmukh08, SardeshmukhSura09, PenlandSardeshmukh12, SardeshmukhPenland15}.
-This suggests to replace the commonly employed Gaussian stochastic forcing by non-Gaussian CAM noise.
-As we will show, such CAM noise naturally reproduces the observed asymmetry between El Ni\~no and La Ni\~na events, without the inclusion of any deterministic nonlinearities designed to promote such asymmetry.
-Moreover, CAM noise will be shown to generate several of the signatures of major El Ni\~no events.
-In particular, major El Ni\~no events are the result of a sustained driving by several large amplitude WWBs \citep{ChiodiEtAl14,LiangFedorov21}.
-Furthermore, major El Ni\~no events exhibit a more monotonic increase in their strength over the preceding year as we will show.
-Both of these features are well reproduced by an RO model driven by CAM noise, whereas the standard multiplicative Gaussian noise fails to capture them.
-This suggests that CAM noise is a more appropriate noise model to model WWBs in a warm ocean environment, promoting large El Ni\~no events, whereas colder oceanic environments are better captured by Gaussian noise.
-We therefore propose a conditional noise model in which the noise is Gaussian unless the SST exceeds a certain threshold when the noise switches to CAM noise.
-This conditional noise model will be shown to well reproduce the observed signatures of large El Ni\~no events, while preserving the overall observed statistical properties of ENSO.\\
+In this work, we examine an alternative to this stochastic forcing formulation, which provides an improved representation of the effects of WWBs on ENSO.
+We show that while Gaussian noise reproduces the global statistical features of ENSO, an alternative formulation is required to better represent the character of WWBs.
+To motivate our proposed noise model, consider Figure~\ref{fig:obs}a, which shows an inferred measure of the time-integrated wind stress associated with WWBs from a numerical simulation of a global configuration of the Community Atmospheric Model~\citep{Conley-Garcia-Kinnison-et-al-2012:description}. \cite{Lian-Tang-Zhou-et-al-2018:westerly} show that even an earlier version of the Community Atmospheric Model simulates WWBs quite realistically.
+Specifically, we show $\Delta t_{\rm{WWB}}\, U_{\rm{WWB}}^2$, where $\Delta t_{\rm{WWB}}$ is the WWB duration and $U_{\rm{WWB}}$ is the surface wind speed strength.
+This measure attempts to represent the effect of these events on the ocean, which depends on both their amplitude and their duration.
+The observed time series in Figure~\ref{fig:obs}a with its sporadic high-amplitude peaks resembles that of so-called correlated additive and multiplicative (CAM) noise, which has been used to study non-Gaussian oceanic SST anomalies and atmospheric dynamics \citep{Sura-Sardeshmukh-2008:global, Sardeshmukh-Sura-2009:reconciling, Penland-Sardeshmukh-2012:alternative, Sardeshmukh-Penland-2015:understanding}.
+Numerical simulations suggest that resolving the sporadic peaky nature of WWBs is crucial in modelling ENSO \citep{Yu-Fedorov-2020:role}.
+This suggests replacing the commonly employed Gaussian stochastic forcing used to represent WWBs in idealized ENSO models with non-Gaussian CAM noise.
+As we will show, such CAM noise also naturally reproduces the observed asymmetry between El Ni\~no and La Ni\~na events, without the inclusion of any deterministic nonlinearities designed to promote such asymmetry.
+Using CAM noise to explain the observed asymmetry in amplitude and persistence of El Niño and La Niña events has also been suggested by \cite{Martinez-Villalobos-Newman-Vimont-et-al-2019:observed}, who showed that the asymmetry can be captured by a multivariate linear model driven by CAM noise.
+Moreover, we will show that CAM noise can generate characteristic dynamical signatures of major El Ni\~no events.
+In particular, major El Ni\~no events are the result of a sustained driving by several large amplitude WWBs \citep{Chiodi-Harrison-Vecchi-2014:subseasonal,Liang-Fedorov-2021:linking}.
+We will show that a recharge oscillator (RO) model driven by CAM noise well reproduces this dynamical feature, whereas standard multiplicative Gaussian noise fails to capture it.